General setup class

 Conversion for isothermal EOS

-If we are choosing an isothermal EOS, we need to pass the temperature in the form of an equivalent internal energy in code units, which can be a little tedious to compute.
-This function takes care of it.
+If you are choosing an isothermal EOS, you need to pass the temperature in the form of an equivalent internal energy in code units, which can be a little tedious to compute.
+This function takes care of the calculation.
 The result can be passed as the eint_fixed parameter to the setEquationOfState() function.

 Parameters: